Spectrangle

 Spectrangle is a triangular tile-based abstract strategy game invented by Alan John Fraser-Dackers, Maxwell Graham Gordon and Lester Wynne Jordan.
 The principles behind the game are based on the work of British mathematician Percy Alexander MacMahon.
 The original game was for up to 8 players and used 60 tiles.
 A later more compact version for up to four players uses 36 tiles.
 It is this version that is described here.

 The game uses colourful double-sided triangular playing tiles called trangs.
 The trangs use all the permutations of red, yellow, green, cyan and magenta to give 35 unique trangs, plus one all-white 'joker'.
 Each trang is marked with a number that is the basic scoring value of that tile.
 The trangs are played onto a triangular game board; some of the spaces are marked with a number that is the bonus value of the space (unmarked spaces having a bonus value of 1).

 Gameplay

 The aim of the multi-player game is to score the most points by playing your trangs most effectively.

 All the trangs are placed in the cloth bag provided, each player then draws a trang from the bag.
 The player drawing the highest valued trang becomes the opening player.
-The trangs are returned to the bag and each player then draws a hand of four trangs which are placed on the table in front of the player.
+The trangs are returned to the bag and each player then draws a hand of five trangs which are placed on the table in front of the player.
 Throughout the game all trangs drawn are to remain in full view of all players.